Tutorials

 1. Choose the desired example data: Click one radio button for the respective data.

-2. Press the “Submit” button to proceed to the following steps.
+2. Click the “Submit” button to proceed to the following steps.

-Figure 1.2.1: A panel displaying example data on the data uploading page for the Clustering and Classification module.
+Figure 1.1.3: Panel displaying example data on the data upload page for the Clustering and Classification module.

 After uploading data, integrity checks are conducted on statistical data.
 In the navigation tree, 'Data Check' is highlighted under 'Processing'.
-If data meets integrity criteria (Figure 2.1.1), users can proceed; if not, detailed errors are shown in the result panel, prompting users to adjust and reload their data.
+If data meets integrity criteria (Figure 1.2.1), users can proceed; if not, detailed errors are shown in the result panel, prompting users to adjust and reload their data.
+The upper panel (green) displays data integrity criteria (presence of missing values and checking sample and variable labels), while the lower panel (blue) shows dynamic results from uploaded data.
+The blue panel contains the data you have uploaded; identifying the name of the species, the type of data it contains (Continuous, Categorical, Ordinal), whether or not the species passes the integrity check, and buttons to either edit individual entries or remove the species.

 The data overview tab shows the data integrity checks and exploratory data plots.
 The data integrity check shows if the data meets the integrity criteria.
 The exploratory data plots show the data in graphical form.
 Two plotting options, PCA and heatmap, can be used to access and explore data before analysis.

-If there were missing data detected, then the link to the Missing Value Estimation page becomes enabled.
-This page provides two methods to deal with missing values.
-Method 1 is to remove species that have some percentage of their data missing.
-This percentage is configurable by the user, allowing them to customize which species can be removed (Figure 2.A.1).
+Step 1 is to remove species that have some percentage of their data missing.
+This percentage is configurable by the user, allowing them to customize which species can be removed (Figure 1.2.3).

-Method 2 involves selecting a process to replace the remaining missing values using the radio buttons and menus (Figure 2.A.1).
-For option 2, the menu may be changed to mean or to median.
-For option 3, the menu may be changed to Probabilistic (PPCA), Bayesian Principal Component Analysis (BPCA), or Singular Value Decomposition (SVD).
+Step 2 involves selecting a process to replace the remaining missing values using one of the radio buttons and menus (Figure 1.2.3).
+For radio button 2, the menu may be changed from minimum to mean or to median.
+For radio button 3, the menu may be changed to k-nearest neighbor (KNN), Probabilistic (PPCA), Bayesian Principal Component Analysis (BPCA), or Singular Value Decomposition (SVD).

 Species occurring at a lower prevalence may be the result of sampling (random chance or errors), and therefore may not represent meaningful ecological patterns but noise in the data.
 However, rare species can be of interest for some analyses.

-Figure 2.2.1: Web page for data filtering of the correlation data uploaded.
+Figure 1.2.4: Web page for data filtering of uploaded Correlation data.

 Upon normalization, users can visualize the data distribution before and after the process.
 When the "Automatic Normalization" or "Manual Normalization" button is active, a dialog window titled "Normalization Result" appears.
-The boxplots show at most 50 variables/samples due to space limitation; the density plots are based on all data.
-Users can proceed to the next step by clicking "Proceed" if satisfied or return to the method menu page by clicking "Go Back" if unsatisfied (Figure 2.3.3).
+The box plots show at most 50 variables/samples due to space limitation; the density plots are based on all data.
+Users can proceed to the next step by clicking "Proceed" if satisfied or return to the method menu page by clicking "Go Back" if unsatisfied (Figure 1.2.6).

 Processing ....